 I realise that this is just semantics, and feel that people mostly use this description out of ignorance – I can’t really blame people because I myself knew nothing about stroke until it happened to me, plus there must be a zillion other things I’m still ignorant about – but now that I do know, the least I can try to do is to get it right.

 On my own name, it’s not a big thing, but I’d prefer to be anonymous.
-I took counsel from other bloggers on this, and the general feeling was that writing a blog where one’s identity is known is tantamount to putting on a pair of handcuffs – when your known by people, certain subjects are off-limits.
+I took counsel from other bloggers on this when I started blogging, and the general feeling was that writing a blog where one’s identity is known is tantamount to putting on a pair of handcuffs – when your name is known by people, certain subjects are off-limits for fear of offending them.
 To an sxtent my real-life friends and family know about the blog and might read it, so there is always (and will always be) an element of self-censorship here.
 But I need to strike a balance between this, and recounting life’s events.

-For the same reason, I guard my exact location, although probably less jealously than my identity.
-My nearest city is Salisbury, U.K., which will get you close enough to me and will provide some where in the world context.
+For the same reason, I guard my exact location.
+My nearest city is Salisbury, U.K., which will get you close enough to me and will provide a where in the world context.